 When you don’t have an SES account, go to this page.

 While registering, you might want to enter your credit card details on the website.
 They offer 12 months of free service.
-You won’t be charged a single penny if you haven’t exceeded the limit.
+After that, you won’t be charged a single penny if you haven’t exceeded the limit.

 From your address, the system will figure out the best region according to your address.
 Or, you need to choose one.